abs-hm-intake24/deployment/README.md

 #### Intake24 backend

-Intake24 backend can run on any GNU/Linux distribution using systemd, but Intake24 is only regularly tested on Ubuntu Server 18.04 LTS.
+Intake24 backend can run on any GNU/Linux distribution using systemd, but Intake24 is only regularly tested on Ubuntu Server 18.04 LTS and Red Hat Linux Enterprise 7.9.

 Ubuntu Server 16.04 will work too with minor changes to the deployment scripts.

 The complete Intake24 backend currently requires about 4 GB of RAM and is not particularly CPU sensitive.